Submit a Review & Earn an Amazon Gift Card

-Potent, selective and competitive vanilloid TRPV1 receptor antagonist (pA2 = 7.71 at hVR1); antagonizes hTRPV1 receptors activated by agonists, noxious heat, but not protons.
+SB 366791 is a potent, selective and competitive vanilloid TRPV1 receptor antagonist (pA2 = 7.71 at hVR1); antagonizes hTRPV1 receptors activated by agonists, noxious heat, but not protons.
 Displays selectivity over a wide range of receptors and systems including CB1 and CB2 receptors, voltage-gated Ca2+ channels and the hyperpolarization-activated current (Ih).
-Also available as part of the Vanilloid TRPV1 Receptor Tocriset™.

 Sold for research purposes under agreement from GlaxoSmithKline